 - You can now plant the cuttings in a garden or a container with a suitable soil mix.

 The Epipremnum Pinnatum plant is grown primarily for its lovely foliage.

-Only some types give rise to blooms, but they are not of much significance.
+Only some types give rise to blooms, but they are unimportant.

 The Epipremnum Pinnatum plant grows best in USDA zone 11.